Developing-Apologist/shared-layouts/README.md

    - Customizable section titles and visibility

 The shared layouts include:
+- A unified base layout with data-driven configuration
+- Site configuration macros for easy setup
 - A responsive navbar component with mobile hamburger menu
 - A footer component with brand section, quick links (using nav data), and resources
-- A base layout that includes both components
 - Custom color scheme using logo-steel, logo-circuit, logo-orange, etc.

 Please help me implement this step by step, starting with the Git submodule setup and ending with a working configuration that matches the documentation at https://github.com/developing-apologist/shared-layouts